 - 2. If the course is not included in the Curriculum Bulletin -1, Authorized Courses for Secondary Schools, and the school is not authorized to host the program, the following procedure applies - a.
-Adult General Education Courses Submit request to Administrative Director, School Operations, Office of Adult and Community Education (SO-ACE), who will approve and submit a request through Heat Self Service. - b.
-Community School Courses For fee approval, the M-DCPS form School Budget/ Fee Approval, FM-4533: http://forms.dadeschools.net/webpdf/4533.pdf, is to be completed and sent to SO-ACE, with a memorandum attached describing the course offering.
-Guidelines regarding course offerings and fee approval can be found in the Community School Procedures manual. - 3.
-The location of classes is to be within the service area assigned to the sponsoring adult or area technical education center.
+Adult General Education Courses Submit request to Administrative Director, Office of Postsecondary Career and Technical Education, who will approve and submit a request through Heat Self Service. - 3.
+The location of classes is to be within the service area assigned to the sponsoring adult education or technical college.
 Contractual or specialized programs outside the established service areas must be initially approved by the appropriate administrative director.

-Adult and Community Education Class Closings - Adult classes may be closed at the discretion of the principal under the following conditions:
+Adult Education Class Closings - Adult classes may be closed at the discretion of the principal under the following conditions:

-- Enrollment does not meet the teacher/student ratio as outlined in the School Allocation Plan for adult education centers or student performances (as measured on LCP Summary Report) are well below standards.
+- 1. Enrollment does not meet the teacher/student ratio as outlined in the School Allocation Plan for adult education centers or student performances National Reporting System (NRS) (as measured on LCP Summary Report) are well below standards.
 Principals should closely monitor performances to maintain the integrity of the budget.
-Principals should monitor student and teacher performance utilizing Data In Your Hands (DIYH) located on the district's Employee Portal, Apps/Services/Sites. - 2.
+Principals should monitor student and teacher performance utilizing The Office of Postsecondary Career and Technical Education Principal Data Reports. - 2.
 A new class should be closed if it starts and does not have sufficient enrollment at the end of the third class meeting. - 3.
 For fee-supported classes, it is recommended that the class be closed if the fee generated is not enough to support the class.